-7 Summary of Recommendations A multiplication and title control hand hurding program should be developed and implemented in all healthcare cottings.
-IBIT ; A multidisciplinary, multidiscipe nand hygiene program should be developed and implemented in all nearlicare setungs, [bi] including hand hygiene agents that are available at point-of-care in all healthcare settings.
-[Al] In healthcare facilities the hand hygiene program should also include: a) senior and middle management support and commitment to make hand hygiene an organizational priority; b) environmental changes and system supports, including alcohol-based hand rub at the point-of-care and a hand care program; c) education for healthcare providers about when and how to clean their hands; d) ongoing monitoring and observation of hand hygiene practices, with feedback to healthcare providers; e) patient engagement; and for a modelling the right behaviour.
-7. Each healthcare setting should have written hand hygiene policies and procedures.
-[BIII] က် Hand hygiene should be performed: a) before initial contact with each patient or items in their environment; [BI] b) before performing an invasive/aseptic procedure; [BI] c) after care involving risk of exposure to, or contact with, body fluids; [AI] and d) after contact with a patient or their environment.
-4. Provide hand hygiene facilities for patients and visitors in all healthcare settings.
-Encourage and assist patients to perform hand hygiene upon arrival, before eating and before leaving their room or clinic area.
-[BIII] 5.
-Healthcare providers should strive to maintain hand skin integrity to enable effective hand hygiene.
-[BI] 9.
-In all healthcare settings, a hand care program should be implemented that includes staff education, staff input into product selection, and skin assessment for skin integrity issues.
-[BI] 7.
-Provide staff with hand moisturizing skin-care products (and encourage regular frequent use) to minimize the occurrence of irritant contact dermatitis associated with hand hygiene.
-[Al]
+Summary of Recommendations A multidisciplinary, multifaceted hand hygiene program should be developed and implemented in all healthcare settings, [BI] 1. including hand hygiene agents that are available at point-of-care in all healthcare settings.
+[AI] In healthcare facilities the hand hygiene program should also include: a) senior and middle management support and commitment to make hand hygiene an organizational priority; b) environmental changes and system supports, including alcohol-based hand rub at the point-of-care and a hand care program; c) education for healthcare providers about when and how to clean their hands; d) ongoing monitoring and observation of hand hygiene practices, with feedback to healthcare providers; e) patient engagement; and f) opinion leaders and champions modelling the right behaviour.
+Each healthcare setting should have written hand hygiene policies and procedures.[BIII] 2.
+Hand hygiene should be performed: 3. a) before initial contact with each patient or items in their environment; [BI] b) before performing an invasive/aseptic procedure; [BI] c) after care involving risk of exposure to, or contact with, body fluids; [AI] and d) after contact with a patient or their environment.
+Provide hand hygiene facilities for patients and visitors in all healthcare settings.
+Encourage and assist patients to perform 4. hand hygiene upon arrival, before eating and before leaving their room or clinic area.
+[BIII] Healthcare providers should strive to maintain hand skin integrity to enable effective hand hygiene.
+[BI] 5.
+In all healthcare settings, a hand care program should be implemented that includes staff education, staff input into product 6. selection, and skin assessment for skin integrity issues.
+[BI] Provide staff with hand moisturizing skin-care products (and encourage regular frequent use) to minimize the occurrence of 7. irritant contact dermatitis associated with hand hygiene.
+[AI]